quality-liquid/cupid_code/Documentation/Manual/cupid_manual.md

 ## Signing Up

-To sign up, go to the sign-up page by clicking "Sign up" at the top of the welcome page, as shown in the image below.
+To sign up, go to the sign-up page by clicking "Sign Up" at the top of the welcome page, as shown in the image below.

 ![alt_text](cupid_imgs/Home.png "Login")